mnagy94/jexer/README.md

 More Screenshots
 ----------------

+Jexer can be run inside its own terminal window, with support for all of its features including images and mouse, and more terminals:

 ![Yo Dawg...](/screenshots/jexer_sixel_in_sixel.png?raw=true "Yo Dawg, I heard you like text windowing systems, so I ran a text windowing system inside your text windowing system so you can have a terminal in your terminal.")

+Sixel output uses a single palette which works OK for a variety of real-world images:

 ![Sixel Pictures Of Cliffs Of Moher And Buoy](/screenshots/sixel_images.png?raw=true "Sixel Pictures Of Cliffs Of Moher And Buoy")

+The color wheel with that palette is shown below:

 ![Sixel Color Wheel](/screenshots/sixel_color_wheel.png?raw=true "Sixel Color Wheel")